The world’s flagship neutrino experiment: how it works

 Excavation and buildings to support the DUNE detectors

 LBNF will create the caverns necessary to house the underground DUNE near detector at Fermilab and far detector at Sanford Lab, as well as areas for their assembly and operation.
-This effort at SURF includes excavating more than 870,000 tons of rock for the mile-deep caverns for the far detector, as well as utilities and surface infrastructure.
+This effort at SURF includes excavating about 800,000 tons of rock for the mile-deep caverns for the far detector, as well as utilities and surface infrastructure.
 At Fermilab, the conventional facilities to support the beamline and DUNE near detector include constructing and outfitting support buildings, an underground detector hall, upgrading electrical systems to provide sufficient power, and other supporting infrastructure.

 Cryogenic infrastructure to keep detectors supercool